 Furthermore, it would be ridiculous to say that confiscating a large plot of land owned by one person and then dividing it up into smaller plots which are then given to multiple people isn’t a violation of private property rights.
 It expands participation in the institution, to be sure, but that doesn’t mean that the large landowner’s property rights were not violated. “[T]he Framers intended copyright to be an engine of free expression,” wrote the Supreme Court in the 1985 Harper & Row decision, but considering how much copyright law has changed from the time of the Framers, this model has become significantly more complicated.
 Simply because a set of policies is an engine of free expression doesn’t mean that engine isn’t driving over other forms of free expression.

 Under current jurisprudence, this tension is recognized.
-Provisions of the law like fair use or the prohibition on the protection of ideas are “built-in First Amendment accommodations,” to use the words of the late Justice Ginsberg in Eldred v.
+Provisions of the law like fair use or the prohibition on the protection of ideas are “built-in First Amendment accommodations,” to use the words of the late Justice Ginsburg in Eldred v.
 Ashcroft, which square the circle.
-Ginsberg was one of the more hawkish members of the Court with respect to copyright, but even she was quite clear that copyright’s “limited monopolies” could run afoul of the First Amendment, even if it “bears less heavily when speakers assert the right to make other people’s speeches.”
+Ginsburg was one of the more hawkish members of the Court with respect to copyright, but even she was quite clear that copyright’s “limited monopolies” could run afoul of the First Amendment, even if it “bears less heavily when speakers assert the right to make other people’s speeches.”

 To sum up, although the Constitution does authorize Congress to enact patents and copyright laws, it does not thereby create a constitutional right to patents and copyrights.
 That said, once patents and copyrights are granted under appropriate statute, the holders do have certain statutory rights against retrospective changes in terms.
 Meanwhile, though, the authority of Congress to create statutory rights under patent and copyright laws is constrained by the rest of the Constitution.
 Actual constitutional rights to private property and free speech can sometimes collide with the provisions of patent and copyright law.
 And when that happens, the statutory rights to intellectual property have to yield.